PREVENTING INJURY AND POLLUTION

 Home care may generate some items that are classified as medical waste.
 These items are defined as "sharps waste" such as hypodermic needles, pen needles, intravenous needles, lancets, and other devices that are used to penetrate the skin for delivery of medications.
 All "sharps waste" is to be transported to a collection center in an approved sharps container.
 Syringes without sharps (needles) attached can be disposed of, in your trash can.
 The Medical Waste Management Act requires home-generated sharps to be placed in approved containers for transport and disposal.
 Home-generated sharps should not be disposed of in bleach bottles, soda containers, etc. Instead, you should disgard the "sharps waste" in red bio-hazardous containers for easy identification.
 Containers with sharps are not recyclable.

 WHAT GOES INTO THE SHARPS DISPOSAL CONTAINER?

-For more information Regarding Sharps disposal in your area visit this website:
+For more information regarding sharps disposal in your area please visit http://www.calrecycle.ca.gov/

 - All containers must have lids, be sturdy, non-leaking, labeled and protected from breakage.

 - Sharps must be disposed of in the approved Sharps containers.

 - Do not combine different types of waste